 Although an island, Jamaica is a country in every sense of the word.
-To explore our extraordinarily beautiful home is to discover a history, heritage and a natural beauty that is exceptional.
+To explore our extraordinarily beautiful home is to discover the history, heritage, and natural beauty that is exceptional.
 Few islands can offer so many rivers that flow and tumble through verdant valleys; a mountain range that rises to almost 7,000 feet and from where the world’s most prized coffee is grown and fewer still are blessed with the rich, fertile soil of Jamaica that is the bedrock of a thriving agricultural industry.
-The motto of Jamaica is “Out of Many One People” and as you delve deeper into our soul and our roots you will discover just how apt this motto is.
+The motto of Jamaica is “Out of Many One People” and as you delve deeper into our soul and our roots, you will discover just how apt this motto is.

 Things to do in Montego Bay

 Island Routes is our touring partner and can offer an exciting portfolio of excursions and experiences tailored for total family enjoyment as well as education.
-For further information and to book, email us on firstname.lastname@example.org or enquire at the Island Routes boutique at the Great House which is located close to the Commissary once you are in residence with us.
+For further information and to book, email us at firstname.lastname@example.org or email@example.com, or enquire at the Island Routes tour desk located by the Beach Club.

 Exploring Jamaica on a four-wheel drive ATV is both exciting and entertaining.
 Easy to ride, your ATV will take you deep into tropical forests and enable you to see parts of the country you never knew existed.